vuoro/pelimanni/README.md

 }
 ```

 And finally, you just have to call `scheduleMusic` at the appropriate time interval.
-If the page is visible, it will schedule up to 1 `cycle` of our tracks.
+If the page is visible, it will schedule up to 1 `cycle` of your tracks.
 If the page is hidden, it will schedule as many `cycle`s as would start in the next 1000ms, since that's as often as you can call any timer in an inactive browser tab.
 If some kind of lagspike still manages to stall the scheduler, so that there's no more time to play a `cycle`, it will just skip the `cycle`.

 Below I'm calling it on `requestAnimationFrame`, and also on a 1000ms `setInterval`.
 This combination should let music play accurately while the page is visible, and as accurately as possible when it isn't.